Change To VAT Registration Threshold

 Published on

-The VAT registration threshold, which had been frozen at £85,000 since 2017, was unexpected adjusted by the Chancellor, resulting in an increase to £90,000, effective from 1 April 2024.
+The VAT registration threshold, which had been frozen at £85,000 since 2017, was unexpectedly adjusted by the Chancellor, resulting in an increase to £90,000, effective from 1 April 2024.
+This update should be factored into ongoing financial planning for directors, especially where turnover is close to the registration limit and future growth is anticipated.

 Want to learn more?